Fast Setting Factory Floor Painting

 The store was open to trade and public every day of the year with the exception of Christmas Day, Boxing Day and New Year’s Day.

 With opening hours of 8:00 am to 8:00 pm the effective window for floor preparation and painting including curing was eleven hours before opening up to staff in readiness to receive foot traffic, pallet trucks and forklifts at 7:00 am.

 The system proposed by us was to repair damaged areas of floor with rapid curing resin floor screed followed by painting with two coats of fast setting polyaspartic floor paint.

-This proposal was subject to a pull off test to ensure that the polyaspartic resin floor paint was compatible with and would adhere to the existing floor paint.
+This proposal was subject to a pull off test to ensure that the fast setting polyaspartic resin floor paint was compatible with and would adhere to the existing floor paint.

-The test was undertaken by the manufacturer of the polyaspartic floor floor paint – see below:
+The test was undertaken by the manufacturer of the polyaspartic factory floor paint – see below: